lawsocsg/lawsoc-clinic-manual/docs/family-law.md

-If your minor child's needs are not being met and you are worried about their welfare (e.g. that the money is being misused), you may apply to the Family Court for a variation of maintenance orders.
-[38]_
+If your minor child's needs are not being met and you are worried about their welfare (e.g. that the money is being misused), you may apply to the Family Court for a variation of maintenance orders.[^24]

 **Will the fact that I have outstanding loans/debt affect the amount of maintenance I have to pay?**

-The judge will consider the earning and financial capacity of both parties in deciding the amount of maintenance to be paid.
-[39]_ However, maintenance orders may be varied in the future subject to changing circumstances (e.g. repayment of debts, change of job).
-[40]_
+The judge will consider the earning and financial capacity of both parties in deciding the amount of maintenance to be paid.[^25] However, maintenance orders may be varied in the future subject to changing circumstances (e.g. repayment of debts, change of job).[^26]

 **Can I defer maintenance payments until I finish my studies and get a job?**

-Before granting an order of maintenance, a Judge would consider all necessary factors, such as age, occupation and financial capacity of the parties.
-[41]_ The order of maintenance when effective would mean that the party would be obliged to make the payments immediately.
+Before granting an order of maintenance, a Judge would consider all necessary factors, such as age, occupation and financial capacity of the parties.[^27] The order of maintenance when effective would mean that the party would be obliged to make the payments immediately.

 **Do I still have to pay child maintenance if my ex-spouse passes away and our child lives with my ex-spouse’s relatives?**

-It is the individual responsibility of each parent to maintain and contribute to the maintenance of his/her children.
-[42]_ Therefore, even where one of the parents passes away, the obligation to maintain the child will still rest with the parent which is still alive.
+It is the individual responsibility of each parent to maintain and contribute to the maintenance of his/her children.[^28] Therefore, even where one of the parents passes away, the obligation to maintain the child will still rest with the parent which is still alive.